Security on Blip

 You’re in control

 Everyone on Blip signs in with a verified email, so you always know who you’re sharing with.
-If you’re unsure whether someone is on Blip, just type their full email address into the search bar—if they’re not already using Blip, you’ll get an option to invite them.
+If you’re unsure whether someone is on Blip, simply type their full email address into the search bar—if they’re not already using Blip, you’ll get an option to invite them.

 Blip gives you control over who can find and send files to you.
 You can adjust your visibility in search, ensuring you’re only discoverable by people who know you.
 And if someone you don’t recognize tries to reach out, you can block them permanently.